 6. Consider moving your subsites elsewhere

-A second hosting account, a Blogger or WordPress.com blog, a free package from another provider.
+A second hosting account, a Blogger or WordPress.com blog, a free package from another hosting provider.
 Setup your priorities: your personal blog can certainly make use of a less expensive or free package than your business website.

 7. Consider moving email accounts elsewhere

 Your computer email client (POP or IMAP), for example, or the email apps offered by Google.
 And what about email forwarders?
-They’re all excellent ways to reduce the load on your hosting account.
+They're all excellent ways to reduce the load on your hosting account.
+Alternatively, you can look for an email hosting provider.

 8. Host all media on external services